 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Depression, thoughts of hurting yourself, or other unusual thoughts or behaviors.
+- Depression, thoughts of hurting yourself, unusual thoughts or behaviors

 If you notice these less serious side effects, talk with your doctor: